Postural orthostatic tachycardia syndrome

-Postural orthostatic tachycardia syndrome (POTS) is a condition characterized by an abnormally large increase in heart rate upon sitting up or standing.
+Postural orthostatic tachycardia syndrome (POTS) is a condition characterized by an abnormal increase in heart rate upon sitting up or standing.
 POTS in adults is characterized by a heart rate increase of 30 beats per minute within ten minutes of standing up, accompanied by other symptoms.
-This increased heart rate should occur in the absence of orthostatic hypotension (>20 mm Hg drop in systolic blood pressure) to be considered POTS.
-POTS is a disorder of the autonomic nervous system that can lead to a variety of symptoms, including lightheadedness, brain fog, blurred vision, weakness, fatigue, headaches, heart palpitations, exercise intolerance, nausea, difficulty concentrating, tremulousness (shaking), syncope (fainting), coldness, pain or numbness in the extremities, chest pain, and shortness of breath.
-Many symptoms are worsened with postural changes, especially standing up.
-POTS symptoms may be treated with lifestyle changes such as increasing fluid, electrolyte, and salt intake, wearing compression stockings, slowing down postural changes, exercise, medication, and physical therapy.
+This increased heart rate should occur in the absence of a significant drop in blood pressure.
+POTS is a disorder of the autonomic nervous system that can lead to a variety of symptoms.
+Upon standing, individuals can experience lightheadedness, blurred vision, heart palpitations, weakness and tremor (shaking).
+In addition, individuals can experience fatigue, headaches, brain fog, exercise intolerance, nausea, difficulty concentrating, chest pain, and shortness of breath.

-The causes of POTS are varied.
-In some cases, it develops after a viral infection, surgery, trauma, autoimmune disease, or pregnancy.
-It has also been shown to emerge in previously healthy patients after contracting COVID-19, in people with Long COVID (post-COVID-19 condition), or possibly in rare cases after COVID-19 vaccination, though causative evidence is limited and further study is needed.
+POTS is thought to be caused by problems in the autonomic nervous system, which controls heart rate and blood flow.
+These problems may include blood pooling in the legs, reducing blood return to the heart, or the heart beating faster to make up for low blood pressure.
+It can develop after a viral infection, surgery, trauma, autoimmune disease, or pregnancy.
+For instance, it can emerge after contracting COVID-19, as part of long COVID, or possibly in rare cases after COVID-19 vaccination, though causative evidence is limited and further study is needed.
 POTS is more common among people who got infected with SARS-CoV-2 than among those who got vaccinated against COVID-19.
-About 30% of severely infected patients with long COVID have POTS.
 Risk factors include a family history of the condition.